Real Estate Talk:

 ‘The first visit is arranged between the buyer and the vendor, usually within seven days of an accepted promise to purchase.’

-Should the buyer not be satisfied with the first visit, the buyer would provide a written document to the vender indicating that they no longer wish to proceed with the offer.
+Should the buyer not be satisfied with the first visit, the buyer would provide a written document to the vendor indicating that they no longer wish to proceed with the offer.

-Note that in purchasing an income property of 5 units or less, such as a duplex or triplex, the same conditions apply, however you do not usually have to have an accepted promise to purchase to visit the property.
+Note that in purchasing an income property of five units or less, such as a duplex or triplex, the same conditions apply, however, you do not usually have to have an accepted promise to purchase to visit the property.

 State of the market

 Often I am asked, how is the market?
 Will prices continue to rise?
 Will we see a drop in prices if everyone is inoculated and more homes come to market?
 The answer to these questions is yes and no. Yes, prices will likely continue to rise, and no, prices will likely not drop.

 Barring some sort of terrible event, prices will continue to rise but not as fast as they have in 2020.
 Real estate prices always rise, sometimes slowly and sometimes fast.
 Prices are subject to supply and demand, less supply means higher prices, and more supply means lower prices.
 Prices are also subject to the commodity of land, and on the island of Montreal, available land is always decreasing.
 At some point, the island will run out of real estate to build, and Montreal will be a reseller market only.

 ‘Real estate prices always rise, sometimes slowly and sometimes fast.
 Prices are subject to supply and demand, less supply means higher prices, and more supply means lower prices.’